rodizio1/EZ-WifiBroadcast/CODE_OF_CONDUCT.md

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+In case if project collaborators/developrs are willing to fork the code and drive their own spin-off they are of course free to do so.
+In such case development/test/discussions/etc. around spin-off project must be done outside of this project and it's respsective forums, support pages, chats or other project related activities.

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.